 It's normal to have a small amount of ketones in your body.
 But high ketone levels could result in serious illness or death.
 Checking for ketones keeps this from happening.

+You may need this test if you have a high level of blood sugar.
 People with high levels of blood sugar often have high ketone levels.
 If you have high blood sugar levels and type 1 or type 2 diabetes, it's important to check your ketone levels.

 People without diabetes can also have ketones in the urine if their body is using fat for fuel instead of glucose.
 This can happen with chronic vomiting, extreme exercise, low-carbohydrate diets, or eating disorders.

 Checking your ketones is especially important if you have diabetes and:

 You abuse alcohol

 You stop eating carbohydrates like rice and bread

 Your healthcare provider may order this test, or have you test yourself, if you:

 Are often quite thirsty or tired

 Have a fruity smell to your breath